 These sites usually have electricity, water, a picnic table, and a fire ring.
 Some parks have full service RV sites.
-Most of the parks have other amenities like kayaking, biking, hiking, interpretative exhibits, swimming, and just about anything you can think of.
+Most of the parks have other amenities like kayaking, biking, hiking, interpretative exhibits, swimming, special events, and other fun family friendly activities.

-Reservations for campsites at these parks can only be made through Reserve America.
+Reservations for campsites at these parks can only be made through contact with Reserve America.

 Learn more about all 175 Florida State Park, including addresses and telephone numbers here: Florida State Parks